How Many Oil Field Workers Are Injured in Wyoming?

 Workers’ comp benefits are “no-fault,” meaning it does not matter whether the worker is to blame for the accident.
 So long as the injury occurred while on the job, then the employee is covered.

 Workers’ comp benefits also are inadequate.
-They might not cover all medical treatment that you find beneficial, and the disability benefit only covers a portion of your lost wages.
+They might not cover all medical treatments that you find beneficial, and the disability benefit only covers a portion of your lost wages.

 Many people see a sharp drop in their standard of living after a workplace injury and can struggle to make ends meet.